 Interest Rate Risk.
 Interest rate risk is the risk of losses attributable to changes in interest rates.
 In general, if prevailing interest rates rise, the values of loans and other debt instruments tend to fall, and if interest rates fall, the values of loans and other debt instruments tend to rise.
 Changes in the value of a debt instrument usually will not affect the amount of income the Fund receives from it but will generally affect the value of your investment in the Fund.
 Changes in interest rates may also affect the liquidity of the Fund's investments in debt instruments.
 In general, the longer the maturity or duration of a debt instrument, the greater its sensitivity to changes in interest rates.
 Interest rate declines also may increase prepayments of debt obligations, which, in turn, would increase prepayment risk (the risk that the Fund will have to reinvest the money received in securities that have lower yields).
 Very low or negative interest rates may impact the Fund's yield and may increase the risk that, if followed by rising interest rates, the Fund's performance will be negatively impacted.
 The Fund is subject to the risk that the income generated by its investments may not keep pace with inflation.
 Actions by governments and central banking authorities can result in increases or decreases in interest rates.
 Such actions may negatively affect the value of debt instruments held by the Fund, resulting in a negative impact on the Fund's performance and NAV.
-Debt instruments may decline in value if their coupon rates do not rise as much as, or keep pace with, yields on such types of debt instruments.
-Because rates (and particularly sudden and significant changes) can be expected to cause fluctuations in the Fund's NAV.
+Debt instruments with floating coupon rates are typically less sensitive to interest rate changes, but these debt instruments may decline in value if their coupon rates do not rise as much as, or keep pace with, yields on such types of debt instruments.
+Because rates on certain floating rate loans and other debt instruments reset only periodically, changes in prevailing interest rates (and particularly sudden and significant changes) can be expected to cause fluctuations in the Fund's NAV.
 Any interest rate increases could cause the value of the Fund's investments in debt instruments to decrease.
 Rising interest rates may prompt redemptions from the Fund, which may force the Fund to sell investments at a time when it is not advantageous to do so, which could result in losses.